 Tubers are the roots of mature plants and look like a cluster of brown, carrot-like roots joined by the previous year’s dried stem.
 You can buy them from garden centres or by mail order in spring, or use your own tubers that have been overwintered.

-Starting off your dahlia tubers in pots will also encourage them to develop more quickly, so they’re likely to start flowering earlier.
+Starting off dahlia in pots will also encourage them to develop more quickly, so they’re likely to start flowering earlier.
 Before planting, soak tubers in a bucket of tepid water for an hour so they can fully rehydrate.

 Basal cuttings from dahlias